borisbolliet/ScatteringTransformTutorials/README.md

 # ScatteringTransformTutorials

-Tutorial notebooks to learn the amazing scattering transform.
+Tutorial notebooks to learn about the amazing scattering transform.

 Seminal works include: